Management consulting: Trends

-New Zealand

-In New Zealand the government has historically had a greater role in providing some infrastructure and services than in some other countries.
-Contributing reasons included insufficient scale in the private sector, smaller capital markets and historic political support for government service provision.
-Current infrastructure investment plans are open to a range of public/private partnerships.
-New Zealand governments hire in expertise to complement the advice of professional public servants.
-While management consultants contribute to policy and to strategy development, the Government tends to use management consultants for strategic review and for strategy execution.
-There is a distinction between management consultants (who generally provide advice and fixed deliverables, often for a fixed fee) and professional contractors (who work for an hourly or daily rate providing specialist services).
-Official figures from 2007 to 2009 show annual expenditure of about NZ$150 to NZ$180 Million by the New Zealand Government on consultants, but this may be understated.
-While multinational consultancy firms provide advice on major projects and in specialist areas, the majority of management consultants providing advice to the New Zealand government operate as sole practitioners or as members of small consultancy practices.
-The range of services provided is large, covering change management, strategic review, project and programme management, procurement, organizational design, etc.
+Large management consulting firms and professional networks have adopted a structure of industry-specific branches, with one branch per industry or market segment served.
+As such, the firms utilize their ability to serve as knowledge brokers within each market segment and industry addressed.

 Nonprofit consultants

 Some for-profit consulting firms, including McKinsey and BCG, offer consulting services to nonprofits at subsidized rates as a form of corporate social responsibility.
 Other for-profit firms have spun off nonprofit consulting organizations, e.g. Bain creating Bridgespan.

 Many firms outside of the Big Three offer management consulting services to nonprofits, philanthropies, and mission-driven organizations.
 Some, but not all, are nonprofits themselves.

 Liability

 As with all client-contractor work, liability depends heavily on the subject of contract terms.
 While the management consulting service provider for obvious reasons has a business reputation to protect, legally there is little protection for the client.
 This is due to the scope of the contract being the only thing subject to potential insurance claims as well as lawsuits.

 As with other client-contractor relationships, settling for liabilities that exist outside the scope of the contract deliverables has been proven to be of considerable difficulty, also in management consulting.
 For this reason, it is important that clients procuring management consulting services think twice about what type of help they need, so that the scope, length and content of contract reflects such need.